reiniiriarios/arduino-mqtt-looped/README.md

 `mqttConnect()` and related methods.
 If you'd like to adapt the library for ethernet, these same methods could likely be simplified or removed from the loop.

+## Install

+The easiest way to install is to search for `MQTT_Looped` in the Library Manager in the [Arduino IDE](https://www.arduino.cc/en/software) or [VS Code extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino).

 ## Usage

 See [examples](./examples/basic/basic.ino) for example usage.